lepalomo/jira_connect/README.md

 ## Features
 - 📊 Fetch Jira data and display it in a Google Spreadsheet.
-- ✍️ Write updates to Jira from the spreadsheet.
-- 📂 Organize Jira data into three different sheets for better management.
+- 📂 Organize Jira data into three different sheets for better metrics and progress tracking.

 ## Installation
 1. Open your Google Spreadsheet.